surfergrl/sgs-gift-guide/testing.md

 Testing was conducted on the above page.

-The guide is also functional at [Surfergrl.co.uk](https://surfergrl.co.uk/gift-guide) but work is not complete and it has not been fully tested.
+The guide is also functional at [Surfergrl.co.uk](https://surfergrl.co.uk/gift-guide); the code is the same.

 ## HTML run through W3C validator Errors on index.html: